 Challenge number Detail of challenge 1 Attainment Internal assessments indicate reading, writing and maths attainment among our disadvantaged children is below that of their non-disadvantaged peers made worse by the impact of Covid 19 and varying levels of engagement during remote learning.
 Some children struggle to retain previous learning into long term memory (knowing more, remembering more).
 2 SEMH & Wellbeing Our assessments (including wellbeing survey), observations and discussions with children and families have identified a range of behavioural, social, and emotional needs.
 These challenges particularly affect our disadvantaged children, impacting on their readiness for learning, self-esteem and attainment.
 Teacher/ parent referrals for support increased during the pandemic and ongoing support is still required.
-70% children in Shillington of whom are disadvantaged currently require additional support with behaviour, social and emotional needs.
+43% children in Shillington of whom are disadvantaged currently require additional support with behaviour, social and emotional needs.
 Covid 19 has impacted negatively on children's levels of emotional resilience, self-belief and growth mindset and as a result, children can lack resilience when facing cognitively demanding activities.
 3 Language skills & Vocabulary Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps which are more prevalent among our disadvantaged children than their peers.
 4 Low cultural capital Lack of a breadth of experiences that enable disadvantaged children to contextualise their learning and broaden their opportunities.
-5 Additional needs A number of our disadvantaged children also have additional needs such as SEND.
+5 Additional needs A number of our disadvantaged children also have additional needs such as SEND and safeguarding concerns.
 This results in many of these children often struggling with basic concepts and requiring additional support/provision/services in order to raise achievement.
-2021-2022: 27% of our disadvantaged children are also on the SEN register
+2021-2022: 27%

-2022-2023: 30% of our disadvantaged children are also on the SEN register.
-6 Parental engagement and parenting skills Internal monitoring (and restrictions due to COVID 19) highlights reduced parental engagement and support amongst our disadvantaged pupils.
+2022-2023: 30% 2023-2024 43% 6 Parental engagement and parenting skills Internal monitoring (and restrictions due to COVID 19) highlights reduced parental engagement and support amongst our disadvantaged pupils.
 Due to restrictions and limitations in support the school could offer during National Lockdowns and partial school closures we also continue to see issues around parenting skills.
 This continues to be a greater issue for disadvantaged children than non-disadvantaged children and remains a focus in 22/23.
-7 Attendance PP attendance is 6% below that of whole school attendance.
+7 Attendance PP attendance is 9% below that of whole school attendance.
 A rise in Covid cases impacted attendance during 2021-22.
 Attendance remains a focus as research indicates that absenteeism negatively affects all pupil's progress inclusive of disadvantaged pupils'.
 This is stated in the 2022 Working together to improve school attendance DfE guidance.